Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Asymptotic Local Power Properties of

 with $g(\mu_{0},\pi_{0},\phi)$ as in (\ref{eq:eq15}).}

 The result in (\ref{eq:eq18}) highlights the beneficial impact that predictor persistence will have on the detection ability of $\overline{\cal D}_{n}(\mu_{0})$.
-This can also be observed by focusing on fixed alternatives under which we can immediately infer from (\ref{eq:eq18}) that
+This can also be observed by focusing on fixed alternatives under which we can immediately infer from (\ref{eq:eq18}) that If we were to restrict all predictors to have the same non-centrality parameter, say $c_{i}=c$ $\forall i=1,\ldots,p$, (\ref{eq:eq18}) reduces to which also suggests that all other things being equal power is expected to improve for smaller magnitudes of this non-centrality parameter.